 Providing inspiration is an important part of any managerial post, and even more essential when employees are not always in office.
 Let your remote employees know that they are valued and that the work they are doing is important to the overall success of the company.

 Often remote employees feel underappreciated as they do not receive regular communication and feedback.
 Also, because they have less time to bond with their colleagues they may feel left out of the company’s vision.
-Make an effort to let them know the bigger picture of the organization and how valuable their role is to this.
+Make an effort to let them know the bigger picture of the organisation and how valuable their role is to this.

 Managing a remote team can seem frustrating – but the results achieved from allowing employees to work independently and show initiative are very rewarding.